MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Recreate your pool with a new image

 Your pool is using an image with an imminent expiration date.
-Recreate the pool with a new image to avoid potential interruptions.
+To avoid potential interruptions, recreate the pool with a new image.
 A list of newer images is available via the ListSupportedImages API.

 Learn more about [Batch account - EolImage (Recreate your pool with a new image)](https://aka.ms/batch_expiring_image_learn_more).

 ### Increase the number of compute resources you can deploy by 10 vCPU

 If quota limits are exceeded, new VM deployments are blocked until quota is increased.
-Increase your quota now to enable deployment of more resources.
+To enable deployment of more resources, increase your quota.

 Learn more about [Virtual machine - IncreaseQuotaExperiment (Increase the number of compute resources you can deploy by 10 vCPU)](https://aka.ms/SubscriptionServiceLimits).